compiler (attributes)

 This RFC would change the implementation to actually track which attributes are

-used during the compilation process. syntax::ast::Attribute_
+used during the compilation process. syntax::ast::Attribute_ would be

 modified to add an ID field: